hkust-nlp/RL-Verifier-Pitfalls/README.md

 ### Training

-As mentioned in our paper, our training data is from [DeepScaleR](https://huggingface.co/datasets/agentica-org/DeepScaleR-Preview-Dataset) with the prompt from [SimpleRL-Zoo](https://github.com/hkust-nlp/simpleRL-reason).
-As mentioned in our paper, we extend HybridEngine to the model-based verifier, allowing it to be offloaded from GPUs during idle periods.
+As described in our paper, we train using the [DeepScaleR](https://huggingface.co/datasets/agentica-org/DeepScaleR-Preview-Dataset) dataset with prompts from [SimpleRL-Zoo](https://github.com/hkust-nlp/simpleRL-reason).
+We extend HybridEngine to support model-based verifiers, enabling GPU offloading during idle periods.

-The training process leverages GRPO with Ray and vLLM for acceleration.
-So firstly, you need to launch the ray cluster using the command below:
+The training leverages GRPO with Ray and vLLM for acceleration.
+First, launch a Ray cluster:
 ```bash
 # launch the master node of ray
 ray start --head --node-ip-address 0.0.0.0 --num-gpus 8